 SHA "Secure Hash Algorithm".
-This encryption method allows establishing a 160-bit or 160byte character string (called a "key") which will be used as a reference for identification.
+This encryption method allows establishing a 160-bit or 160- byte character string (called a "key") which will be used as a reference for identification.

 MD5 "Message Digest".
 This algorithm allows checking the integrity of data entered, by generating a 128-bit MD5 key.

-TREMARK As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
-"Salt Secure Hash Algorithm".
-Based on the same principle as SHA, but contains a SSHA password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible.
-SONOTE This variant of SHA uses a random value to diversify the password's fingerprint.
+As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.

+SSHA "Salt Secure Hash Algorithm".
+Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible.

+This variant of SHA uses a random value to diversify the password's fingerprint.

 Two identical passwords will therefore have two different fingerprints.

 The encryption method is the most secure and you are strongly advised to use it.

-SMD5 "Salt Message Digest".
+"Salt Message Digest".
 Based on the same principle as MD5, with the addition of the password salting function.

 CRYPT The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.

 This method is not highly advised, as it has a relatively low level of security.

-No password encryption, meaning it is stored in plaintext.
-None 🚺 Warning This method is not recommended, as your data will not be protected.
+None No password encryption, meaning it is stored in plaintext.

+This method is not recommended, as your data will not be protected.

 User branch Enter the name of the LDAP branch for storing users.

 Example ou=users.

-Enter the name of the LDAP branch for storing user groups.
-Group branch Example ou=groups.
+Group branch Enter the name of the LDAP branch for storing user groups.

+Example ou=groups.

 Certification authority This field defines the location of the CA on the external LDAP base.
-This location is branch used especially when searching for the CA used in SSL. note 🚺 Configuring this field is not absolutely necessary but in this case, in order for the SSL authentication method to work the CA has to be specified in the list of trusted CAs in the configuration of the SSL method.
+This location is used especially when searching for the CA used in SSL.

+Configuring this field is not absolutely necessary but in this case, in order for the SSL authentication method to work the CA has to be specified in the list of trusted CAs in the configuration of the SSL method.

-(See menu Users\Authentication module\Available methods tab: the in the right column "Certificate authorities (C.A)")
+See menu Users\Authentication module\Available methods tab: the authentication method Certificate (SSL) has to be added and the CA indicated in the right column "Certificate authorities (C.A)")